Code: 10121

 Dimensions:

-Japanese cloisonné enamel vase worked in silver and gilt wire with birds perched on branches in bloom, the neck with paulownia flowers on a blue colour ground, signed in a square mark reserve Kin'unken zo 錦雲軒造 (Inaba Nanaho Studio-Kyoto), Meiji period 1868-1912.
+Japanese cloisonné enamel vase worked in silver and gilt wire with sparrows perched on cherry blossom branches in bloom on a dark blue ground, the neck with paulownia flowers and foot with floral scrolls, applied with silver mounts, signed in a silver square plaque Kin'unken zo 錦雲軒造 (Inaba Nanaho Studio-Kyoto), Meiji period 1868-1912.